TheFlightSims/.github/guides/oss/Code of Conduct.md

 ## Reporting problems

-Some TheFlightSims open-source projects may adopt a project-specific code of conduct.
+Some of TheFlightSims' open-source projects may adopt a project-specific code of conduct.
 In those cases, a TheFlightSims employee will be identified as the Project Steward, who will receive and handle reports of code of conduct violations.
-If a project hasn’t identified a Project Steward, you can report problems by emailing welcome.tfs@outlook.com.
+If a project hasn’t identified a Project Steward, you can report problems by emailing mailto:report_concern@theflightsims.com

 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported